joaotavora/eglot/README.md

 LSP calls "workspace configuration".

 These per-project settings are realized with the Elisp variable `eglot-workspace-configuration`.

-This variable's value is sent over to the server:
+They are sent over to the server:

 * initially, as a [`didChangeConfiguration` notification][did-change-configuration];
 * as the response to [configuration request][configuration-request] from the server.